 On a recent work trip to San Francisco I had the pleasure of a two day weekend in the city which was awesome!
 I’d had been just two months earlier for another work trip so I already had a rough idea of the layout of the city and I couldn’t wait to get going.

-After a couple of days of bad coffee I was keen to uncover those little places that locals head to so I used my trusty Foursquare app to locate some nearby coffee serving establishments.
+After a couple of days of bad coffee I was keen to uncover those little places that the locals head to so I used my trusty Foursquare app to locate some nearby coffee serving establishments.
 First stop on Saturday morning was farm:table located on Post Street where I had fabulous eggs on biscuits with bacon and Roast Co. coffee from Oakland California.

-Next, the shuttle back to Marin City and another bus all the way back to Market Street for a spot of shopping before walking back to our base in Japantown which took a long, long time!
+Next, I took the shuttle back to Marin City and then another bus all the way back to Market Street for a spot of shopping before walking back to our base in Japantown which took a long, long time!
 By now I was exhausted but I made it over the road to Kippu Sushi where I didn’t have sushi (I had chicken teriyaki, tempura and gyoza and beer).
 Then I went to bed.

 Sunday morning saw another planning session on the Foursquare website.
 I then walked around the corner to Fillmore Street for breakfast at Janes.
 I had a huge portion of granola with yoghurt and fruit and a very tasty brewed coffee from Stumpton coffee roasters.

 After a nice stroll Van Ness during which a man told me I had a body like a gazelle (!?)
 I took a bus to Lombard Street.
 It was so steep that my nose was practically touching the floor as I walked up it.
 I walked down via the “crookedest road in the world” past the stunning Victorian houses watching the cars attempt to navigate the eight tight hairpin turns.
 Another bus to one of my favourite districts The Mission (I really like getting buses) and then back to Blue Bottle Coffee on Mint Plaza for a refuel (discovered this the first time I was here).